Born in Kherson (Ukraine – Russia)

 Baranoff-Rossiné also invented a “photochromometer” that allowed the determination of the qualities of precious stones.
 Baranoff-Rossiné also perfected a machine that made, sterlized and distributed fizzy drinks, the “MULTIPERCO”, which received several technical awards at the time.

-During the German occupation of France in World War II, Baranoff-Rossiné was deported to Auschwitz, a German concentration camp, and died there.
+During the German occupation of France in World War II, Baranoff-Rossiné was arrested for having helped forge documents for the Jews and deported to Auschwitz, a German concentration camp where he was murdered by the Nazis.

 Throughout the years.